 Travel reimbursements—if any—will be limited.
 If possible, we will provide a small travel stipend to bands traveling within the US.
 Any travel stipends will be announced within 30 days of the end of the festival but should not be budgeted for.

 Please Note: Ticketed evening concerts will be held in 2022 at the Lincoln Theatre in Mount Vernon, a 15-minute walk away from The Skagit Fairgrounds.
 Current COVID-19 Health and Safety Policy for theater performers and patrons appears here.

 Questions or Problems

 Zimfest welcomes Zimbabweans and other individuals who are not US citizens to teach and perform, but under US visa regulations, all non-US citizens will require a working visa to teach and perform at the festival.
+Non-US citizens holding a B-1 visa cannot be paid for performances, nor can they appear in any concert for which admission is charged.
 Be advised that Zimfest does not sponsor visas.
 To obtain a US visa (visa type P, O, Q, and a few others), a US citizen, agent or nonprofit organization must apply for these visas on your behalf.
 You cannot apply for these visas yourself.
-You may apply on your own behalf for the B-1 Visitor visa, but this category does not allow you to perform in paid concerts.
 For additional information, visit the Applicant Information page.
 If you have questions, please contact the Zimfest Guest Coordinator at .